Rhetorical criticism

-The academic purpose of Rhetorical criticism is greater understanding and appreciation in human relations:
+Its academic purpose is greater understanding and appreciation in human relations:

 Rhetorical analysis

 What is called "rhetorical criticism" in the Speech Communication discipline is often called "rhetorical analysis" in English.
 Through this analytical process, an analyst defines, classifies, analyzes, interprets and evaluates a rhetorical artifact.
 Through this process a critic explores, by means of various approaches, the manifest and latent meaning of a piece of rhetoric thereby offering further insight into the field of rhetorical studies generally and into an artifact or rhetor specifically.
 Such an analysis, for example may reveal the particular motivations or ideologies of a rhetor, how he or she interprets the aspects of a rhetorical situation, or how cultural ideologies are manifested in an artifact.
 It could also demonstrate how the constraints of a particular situation shape the rhetoric that responds to it.
 Certain approaches also examine how rhetorical elements compare with the traditional elements of a narrative or drama.